Building Permits & Inspections

 Building Codes are here to protect you!

-By requiring building permits we can ensure that your project is constructed to meet the minimum requirements in accordance with the 2012 International Codes (Building, Residential, Mechanical, Plumbing, Fire, Fuel Gas, Existing Building, and Swimming Pool & Spa), the 2015 International Energy Code, and the 2011 National Electrical Code.
+By requiring building permits we can ensure that your project is constructed to meet the minimum requirements in accordance with the 2018 International Codes (Building, Residential, Mechanical, Plumbing, Fire, Fuel Gas, Existing Building, and Swimming Pool and Spa), the 2015 International Energy Code, and the 2017 National Electrical Code.

 Depending on the extent of your work, you may be required to obtain one or more of the following permits: